Herd coach calls ref "(expletive) clown"; accuses him of cheating then apologizes

 In the postgame interview with WFRV-TV, Buford fired off on the officiating, calling out the referee by name — and then calling him a “(expletive) clown.”

-“The officiating definitely went right for Grand Rapids.
+Buford said: “The officiating definitely went right for Grand Rapids.
 That was as unprofessional as an officiating performance — I hope you tweet this out and tag the league because that was embarrassing.
 Matt Rafferty is a (expletive) clown.
 That being said, we have to be so much better at the end of games.
 We can’t blow a 21-point lead with 12 minutes to go however bad and biased and unfair and illegal and cheating the referees are, we have to be better closing games.
 And so, that’s the way I feel.”

 Sunday night Buford issued a written apology to referee Matt Rafferty.